Robinpig/Note/docs/CS/Algorithms/tree.md

 ## AVL Trees

 An AVL (Adelson-Velskii and Landis) tree is a binary search tree with a *balance* condition.
-The balance condition must be easy to maintain, and it ensures that the depth of the tree is  *O* (log  *n* ).
+The balance condition must be easy to maintain, and it ensures that the depth of the tree is  $O(\log{n})$.
 The simplest idea is to require that the left and right subtrees have the same height.

 An AVL tree is identical to a binary search tree, except that for every node in the tree, the height of the left and right subtrees can differ by at most 1.
 (The height of an empty tree is defined to be -1.)

 In below figure the tree on the left is an AVL tree, but the tree on the right is not.